Godly-arj/Railway-ticket-/README.md

 ---

-## ✨ Features
+##  Features

-The ChainCred platform provides the following core features:
+The CredChain platform provides the following core features:

 1.  **On-chain Portfolio**: A decentralized and immutable record of all completed, hash-proofed projects.
 2.  **Client-authenticated Reviews**: Reviews submitted by verified clients are permanently stored and linked to the project.